lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 This is super cool, that makes so much so simple, no hassle with finding the right version of every software!

-you can see exactly what steps we use to build firmware in the cloud
+we can see exactly what steps we use to build firmware in the cloud

-and replicate on your own pc
+and replicate on our own pc

 and with actual logs to compare the results